dhananjay1801/domain-scanner-new/scanner-platform/README.md

 ## Step 1: System Requirements

-Ensure the following are installed:
+Ensure the following are installed:.

 - Go **1.21 or later**
 - Git